Camera

 local lookAtPos = Vector3.new(10, 0, 0)

-Although the camera can be placed in the manner demonstrated above, you may want to animate the Camera to smoothly move from one CFrame to another.
-For this, there are a number of options:
+Although the camera can be placed in the manner demonstrated above, you may want to animate it to move smoothly from one CFrame to another.
+For this, you can either:

-2. Setting the camera CFrame every frame with RunService:BindToRenderStep() and the lerp CFrame method
+• Set the camera's position/orientation every frame with RunService:BindToRenderStep() and the CFrame:Lerp() method.

 local TweenService = game:GetService("TweenService")